Table of Contents

 Game Programmer

-While the tasks might be different among programmers, they all should work together ensuring each system is compatible with the others and adhere to a set standard when it comes to documenting their code.
+While the tasks might be different among programmers, they all should work together, ensuring each system is compatible with the others and adhering to a set standard when it comes to documenting their code.

 Visual Artists

-There are many titles for this specific role, anything from environmental artist, character designer, animator, 3d modeler, and graphic artist, just to name a few.
+Many titles fall under this role, anything from environmental artist, character designer, animator, 3d modeler, and graphic artist, just to name a few.
 Regardless of their official title or how many are on a specific development team, they all need to work together to ensure a consistent style throughout the game.

 UX Designers